xyloflake/SVC16/specification/specification.typ

 == Screen and Colors <screen>
 The color of each pixel is represented with 16-bits using `RGB565`.
 The coordinate $(x,y)$ of the screen maps to the index $256 y + x$ in the screen buffer.
 The coordinate $(0,0)$ is in the upper left-hand corner.
-Changes to the screen-buffer are not reflected on the screen until the system is synchronized.
+Changes to the screen buffer are not reflected on the screen until the system is synchronized.

 #not-specified[
 - Colors do not have to be represented accurately (accessability options).